ebolyen/4cscc-lab-manual-microbit-makecode/book/_build/html/_sources/lessons/lesson-03-leds/03-opener.md

 ### Prepare to Share:

-- Be ready to share one or two things you observed about the LED with the class.
+- Be ready to share one or two observations you observed about the LED with the class.

 ### Participate in Discussion: